-- In many coffee producing countries, there is a significant gender gap in access to land, credit, pesticides and fertilizers, as well as extension services. - Young people are less inclined to become coffee farmers in view of low profitability, limited access to land and the attractions of urban life. - Social standards for farm workers are low in some coffee-producing regions. - The need to improve the social conditions of coffee producers, especially smallholders. - Misconceptions about coffee held by some consumers, such as the negative impact of coffee and health, can act as a constraint to increasing consumption.
+- In many coffee-producing countries, there is a significant gender gap in access to land, credit, pesticides and fertilizers, as well as extension services. - Young people are less inclined to become coffee farmers in view of low profitability, limited access to land, which is sometimes exacerbated by complex land tenure systems and livelihood opportunities in urban areas. - Social standards for farm workers are low in some coffee-producing regions. - The need to improve the social conditions of coffee producers, especially smallholders. - Misconceptions about coffee held by some consumers, such as the negative impact of coffee and health, can act as a constraint to increasing consumption.